TianjieZhang1993/RCCD/README.md

 # RCCD: Road Cracks Classification dataset

-- This dataset can be used to train or test a road crack task
+- This dataset can be used to train and test a pavement crack classification neural network as an open-source and standard dataset.

 - It was cropped from a DSPS dataset provided by FHWA.